ibm-cloud-docs/Cloudant/api/database.md

 -->

-If deletion succeeds, you get a [200 or 202 response](http.html#201).
+If deletion succeeds, you get a [200 or 202 response](../api/http.html#http-status-codes){:new_window}.
-An error response uses
-the HTTP status code to indicate what went wrong.
+An error response uses the HTTP status code to indicate what went wrong.

 Code | Description
 -----|------------
 200  | Database deleted successfully.
-202  | The database was successfully deleted on some nodes, but the number of nodes is less than the write quorum.
+202  | Database was successfully deleted on some nodes, but the number of nodes is less than the write quorum.
 404  | Database doesn't exist on all of the nodes.

 _Example response that is received after a database is deleted successfully:_